sysrepo/sysrepo/README.md

 By default, no users other than the recovery user (default `root`) will be allowed to *write* any data but should be granted *read* and *execute* permissions unless the access was modified by a NACM extension.

+## Factory Default

+The `factory-default` datastore contents of a module are automatically populated by the initial data used when installing the specific module and **cannot** be changed (unless the module is reinstalled).
+There is an internal subscription to the `/factory-default:factory-reset` RPC which performs the copying of `factory-default` data into all the other datastores.
+This RPC has a priority 10 so applications are able to subscribe to it with higher or lower priority and perform any other tasks required for a device to be rest to its factory settings.

 ## Examples